TIME: 1-2 days

 DISTANCE 5-6 KM TIME 3 HOURS

 Walk back to Ambivli by retracing your steps to Peth Village and then follow the trail down.
 Alternatively, you can take a lesser-known trail from just outside Peth Village down to Jambuli Village, which is a good tough walk in the monsoon.
 You should take a local guide (the charges will be between Rs 100 and 150), as the trail is often overgrown and indistinct.
 From Jambuli Village, there are several buses each day to Karjat as well as the odd six-seater autorickshaw.
+With ixigo travel app, travellers can easily check bus tickets prices and also opt for bus booking online without any hassle.

 ● As Peth Fort is not connected to the main ghats running north to south, there is no direct route leading into the surrounding hills and nearby forts.
 You will have to descend into the plains and then climb up again, whether you are going to Bhimashankar or Padar Killa, or up to the Bhivpuri Tunnels.